Dobřichovice

 Dobřichovice is a town in Prague-West District in the Central Bohemian Region of the Czech Republic.
 It has about 3,800 inhabitants.
+The town is located on the Berounka River.

 Etymology

 The initial name of the settlement was Dobrchovice.
 The name was derived from the personal name Dobrch, meaning "the village of Dobrch's people".
 Already in the 13th century, it was distored to Dobřichovice.